 Our Corporate Governance Guidelines state that Cabot will not provide retirement or other benefits or perquisites to non-employee directors.
-Directors, however, are reimbursed for reasonable travel and out-of-pocket expenses incurred in connection with attending Board and Committee meetings and other Cabot business-related events, and are covered by Cabot's travel accident insurance policy for such travel.
-In connection with the retirement of Mr. MacLeod from the Board of Directors at the 2018 Annual Meeting and in recognition for his many years of service, we made a \$25,000 contribution on his behalf to a charity he selected.
+Directors, however, are reimbursed for reasonable travel and out-of-pocket expenses incurred in connection with attending Board and Committee meetings and other Cabot business-related events and are covered by Cabot's travel accident insurance policy for such travel.
+In connection with the retirement of Mr. McGillicuddy from the Board of Directors at the 2019 Annual Meeting and in recognition for his many years of service, we made an aggregate contribution on his behalf of \$25,000 to charities he selected.